not an image

 Chad Walker

-Chad Walker joined 55places in 2022 as the VP of Sales and Real Estate Operations.
+Chad Walker joined 55places in 2022.
 He comes with 14+ years of experience in the Real Estate industry, ten of which have been dedicated to leading operational excellence.
-Chad started off in the industry as a top producing Real Estate Agent in Seattle, WA before taking on positions to lead high-performing teams of real estate professionals to advocate for customers along their journey of home ownership.
+Chad started off in the industry as a top-producing Real Estate Agent in Seattle, WA before taking on positions to lead high-performing teams of real estate professionals to advocate for customers along their journey of home ownership.
 Chad specializes in the real estate tech sector and focuses on the strategy of growing sales, revenue, and teams by collaborating with other leaders on the company’s goals and initiatives.
 Chad has a customer-first mentality and builds his organization around that passion.
 Chad currently resides in Seattle with his family and enjoys traveling when not thinking about real estate.
 View all authors

 Connect with an agent